romankierzkowski/langner/README.md

 ...
 ```

 To separate output from the different cycles we have added the rule: `(True)->(print("-----------------"));`.
 The function `o()` prints message to the output and return `True`.
-That is why it can be used as an codition and an action.
+That is why it can be used as condition and an action.
 The conditions are executed first: A B F G then there are executed actions: C D G H.

 Why a new language?
 -----------------------
 For my research I needed a language that:

-1. allows experssing behaviour strategy in a simple rule based fashion,
+1. allows expressing behavior strategy in a simple rule based fashion,
 2. the strategy would be able to react to events from the environment,
 3. the language should have a syntax that can be used in [genetic programming (GP)](http://en.wikipedia.org/wiki/Genetic_programming).

 The procedural programming languages could match two first goals, but their syntax is too complicated for GP.
-There are well developed rule based languages - for example Prolog.
-They are intended to work in question and answer mode rather than continious flow that changes its directions on the events.
+There are well developed rule based languages, for example Prolog.
+They are intended to work in question and answer mode rather than continuous flow that changes its directions on the events.